evancohen/docs.smart-mirror.io/docs/configure_the_pi.md

 #### Disable screensaver and remove panel
 Edit the **/home/pi/.config/lxsession/LXDE-pi/autostart** file with `nano /home/pi/.config/lxsession/LXDE-pi/autostart`.
-* To disable the screensaver you'll want to comment out (with a '#') the `@xscreensaver`.
+* (RECOMMENDED) To disable the screensaver you'll want to comment out (with a '#') the `@xscreensaver`.
 You'll also want to add the following lines to that same file
 ```
 @xset s off
 @xset -dpms
 @xset s noblank
 ```
-* To remove the panel at the top of the screen to comment out the `@lxpanel` lines
+* (OPTIONAL) To remove the panel at the top of the screen to comment out the `@lxpanel` lines.
+If you want to be able to easily access the "menu" at the top of the screen do not do this step.

 #### Hide the mouse when inactive